Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: TF-Restormer

-To ensure universal applicability across sampling rates, we adopt a 40 ms analysis window with a 20 ms hop.
-This choice is a common unit in speech analysis and, being integer multiples across typical rates, guarantees consistent STFT construction at $\{8, 16, 22.05, 24, 32, 44.1, 48\}$ kHz without requiring resampling.
-The maximum number of frequency bins $F_{\text{max}}$ is 961 for $f_E=48$kHz.
+\subsection{Analysis encoder and extension decoder}

-\subsection{Analysis Encoder and Extension Decoder}
+As shown in Figure~\ref{fig:overall}, TF-Restormer realizes the xSFI setting through a conditional information-flow structure between the encoder and the decoder: the encoder analyzes only the observed input band, the decoder synthesizes the missing band via extension queries with band-partitioned cross-attention, and when $f_E = f_D$ the cross-attention path is bypassed entirely.
+This rate-conditional asymmetry concentrates capacity on robust input analysis while keeping synthesis lightweight.

-\paragraph{TF-encoder for input analysis} As illustrated in Figure~\ref{fig:overall} and~\ref{fig:architecture}, the TF-Restormer is constructed with TF-encoder and TF-decoder.
-The TF-encoder is responsible for analyzing the speech component from the input signals $\mathbf{X} \in \mathbb{R}^{F_E \times T \times 2}$.
-Before the TF-encoder, the input complex representation $\mathbf{X} \in \mathbb{R}^{F_E \times T \times 2}$ is first projected to $C_E$ dimension by 2d convolution (Conv2D) layer with kernel size of (3,3), followed by layer normalization (LN)~\citep{LN}.
-Then, sinusoidal positional embeddings are added along the frequency axis (Freq.
-PE).
-In the encoder, the projected feature is alternately processed by freq and time modules $B_E$ times to capture speech component. \paragraph{TF-decoder with extension query} Then, the encoder features $\mathbf{Z} \in \mathbb{R}^{F_{ E} \times T \times C_{ E}}$ are embedded to both the input of decoder by projection layer and key/value for cross-attention in the frequency cross-self module as shown in Figure~\ref{fig:architecture}.
-Then, the projected encoder features are padded with learnable extension query $\mathbf{q}_\text{ext} \in \mathbb{R}^{(F_D-F_E) \times T \times C_D}$ whose values are shared across all the frames and processed by frequency and time module by $B_D$ times.
-In particular, the frequency module performs cross-attention based on encoder feature as key/value.
-Then, the complex STFT values $\mathbf{Y} \in \mathbb{R}^{F_D \times T \times 2}$ are estimated from decoder features by Conv2D layer.
+\paragraph{TF-encoder for input analysis} Figure~\ref{fig:architecture} details this realization at the module level.
+The TF-encoder analyzes the speech component from the input signals $\mathbf{X}$ within the native input bandwidth $F_E$, concentrating capacity on robust feature extraction.
+Before the TF-encoder, the input complex representation $\mathbf{X}$ is first projected to $C_E$ dimension by 2d convolution (Conv2D) layer with kernel size of (3,3), followed by layer normalization (LN)~\citep{LN}.
+Then, positional embeddings are added along the frequency axis.
+In the encoder, the projected feature is alternately processed by frequency and time self modules $B_E$ times to capture speech component. \paragraph{TF-decoder with extension query}